paskal/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 Another point to consider when you’re talking about scalability is fault tolerance.
 I’ll quote documentation here:

 > Nobody is perfect.
 A server can crash, an application too.
 That is why administrators have spares: they can take configurations of failing elements and reassign them.
 For the moment, the only daemon that does not have a spare is the Arbiter, but this will be added in the future.
 The Arbiter regularly checks if everyone is available.
 If a scheduler or another satellite is dead, it sends its conf to a spare node, defined by the administrator.
 All satellites are informed by this change, so they can get their jobs from the new element and not try to reach the dead one.
-If a node was lost due to a network interruption and it comes back up, the Arbiter will notice and ask the old system to drop its configuration.
+If a node was lost due to a network interruption, and it comes back up, the Arbiter will notice and ask the old system to drop its configuration.

 ### Configuration systems integration